innot/AdvPiStepper/README.md

 ## Features
 * Uses acceleration and deceleration ramps.
-* Fairly tight timing up to {TBD} steps per second.
+* Fairly tight timing up to approx. 3000 steps per second (on Raspberry Pi 4).
 * Complete API for relative and absolute moves, rotations and continuous running.
 * Runs in the background.
 Motor movements can be blocking or non-blocking.
 * Support for microstepping (depending on the driver).